 I have to add, that many Russian regions have their local spécialités.
 For instance, it’s sweet chak-chak in Tatarstan or delicious perepechi in Udmurtia.

-To conclude, I have to say that Russia is a good destination for food-tourism.
+To sum up, Russia is a good destination for food-tourism.
 Yes, really.
-We have museums, theatres and spaceships but our food is also worth trying 🙂
+We have museums, theatres and spaceships, but our food is also worth trying!